AI Compliance | | 15 min read

 For contractors, this points to a major preparation need: documentation.

-What Agencies May Ask Contractors to Disclose
+Request an AI Disclosure AssessmentWhat Agencies May Ask Contractors to Disclose

 AI system identity and ownership

-Agencies may want to know the name of the AI tool, model, platform, API, service provider, cloud environment, reseller, integrator, and any third-party components involved.
+Agencies may want to know the name of the AI tool, model, platform, API, service provider, cloud environment, reseller, integrator, and any third party components involved.
 This is especially important when a contractor is not the original AI developer but is using a commercial model through an intermediary, platform, or software product.

 Intended use case